garbados/jepsen-couchdb/readme.md

 Since we wrote our doc to a node in the cluster, then we know at least one node has the document.
 [Quorum][quorum] is a technique for handling this circumstance, which queries multiple nodes and uses their responses as "votes".
 When a particular result has enough votes, it's returned to the client.
 If the cluster can't reach quorum, such as by nodes disagreeing, the client gets an error saying so.

-We can aggregate the results of our randomly-distributed writes to get everything we wrote, even though no single node may have everything, by running `make clean && make build && python test.py quorum random`, which should print this:
+We can aggregate the results of our randomly-distributed writes to get everything we wrote, even though no single node may have everything, by running `python test.py quorum sequential`, which should print this:

-    python reset.py
     Reset.
-    python sync.py
     Synced.
     100 writes total.
     100 writes acknowledged.
-    Got 3b7dbb7025f09af25e40a41d5318438f by quorum!
+    Got 3b7dbb7025f09af25e40a41d5347e028 by quorum!
     100 docs in result set.
     ...and checksum passed!
+    Reset.

 That `Got [id] by quorun!` line refers to a function in the check that has multiple nodes vote on their version of a doc.
 If no version has a majority, the function reports that getting the document failed.
 That's quorum.